CAN'T CLEAR EVAP TO PASS INSPECTION, STILL SHOWING "NOT READY"

-2003 Mazda MPV Repair Question
+2003 Mazda MPV

-you need cold soak for 8 hours. must reach normal operating temp, gas tank between 15 and 85%. then a run of 55 mph for 10 minutes varying speed with no brakes applied. if the monitor does not set, then there is a problem in the system.
+You need cold soak for 8 hours.
+Must reach normal operating temp, gas tank between 15 and 85%.
+Then a run of 55 mph for 10 minutes varying speed with no brakes applied.
+If the monitor does not set, then there is a problem in the system.

-why are you at this to start?? was there an issue??
+Why are you at this to start?
+Was there an issue?

-Ok I think i did these steps but probably applied breaks a few times and maybe the engine was slightly heated, so i'll repeat these steps again tomorrow and try not to apply breaks.
+Ok I think I did these steps but probably applied breaks a few times and maybe the engine was slightly heated, so i'll repeat these steps again tomorrow and try not to apply breaks.
 I had a check engine light, oxygen sensor needed to be replaced ( for inspection to pass) and now I have to drive around for EVAP to be ready in order to pass.
-Roy, few questions, 1. did you see attached chart, what's with the t2 15 minutes idle before driving?
-I have to do this tomorrow too? or just get on highway and drive 55 for 10 min w/ no breaks.
-2. if monitor does not set, what could be the problem in the system and whats the solution? thanks
+Roy, few questions, 1.
+Did you see attached chart, what's with the t2 15 minutes idle before driving?
+I have to do this tomorrow too?
+Or just get on highway and drive 55 for 10 min w/ no breaks.
+2. If monitor does not set, what could be the problem in the system and whats the solution?
+Thanks

-have no clue what the problem would be at this point. a shop would have to do the testing with a scan tool.
+Have no clue what the problem would be at this point.
+A shop would have to do the testing with a scan tool.

-do what i said tomorrow make sure no breaks or you will stop the monitor from running.
+Do what I said tomorrow make sure no breaks or you will stop the monitor from running.

-ok Roy will do.
+Ok Roy will do.
 Do I warm it up a bit?
-2 minutes or so and go? its about 80F in NY
+2 minutes or so and go?
+Its about 80F in NY

-nope, just start it up and go
+Nope, just start it up and go

 Hey Roy, did what you told me and it worked, but got more bad news, check engine came up, went to mechanic, got code P0421, he said my cat needs to be replaced, faulty.
 He also reset the code again.

 2 question for you sir, what would a job like that run me?
 2003 mazda mvp.
-I would assume $300 for cat + 2 hours of labor? also, i didnt ask him but wondered if EVAP is "ready" now so i can at least do inspection. thanks for your help.
+I would assume $300 for cat + 2 hours of labor?
+Also, I didnt ask him but wondered if EVAP is "ready" now so I can at least do inspection.
+Thanks for your help.

-no inspection with the check engine light on.
+No inspection with the check engine light on.

-clearing it cleared the monitors and they need to be re run again.
+Clearing it cleared the monitors and they need to be re run again.

-price for cat is about right. you will have to do the process again.
+Price for cat is about right.
+You will have to do the process again.